prewired/prewired.github.io/events.md

 * A packed lunch if you'd like something to eat.
 We'll have a few snacks and juice, but not proper lunch.
 * Excitement and enthusiasm!

-#### Mini Maker Faire, 19th April
+#### <span class="btn-big inner lighter color2-bg">Mini Maker Faire</span> 19th April, 10-5pm

-The [Mini Maker Faire](http://makerfaireedinburgh.com/) is an event in Edinburgh around easter time.
-We'll have a table to show off the variety of interesting projects that happen at Prewired.
-If you're interested and have something to show - maybe a website, game, hardware project, or anything else - talk to Eder at any Prewired session, or drop an email to hello@prewired.org.
-We'll be actively recruiting for projects very soon...
+The [Mini Maker Faire](http://makerfaireedinburgh.com/) is an event in **Summerhall**, Edinburgh, on Sunday 19th April.
+We'll have a table to show off the variety of interesting projects that happen at Prewired, both things created during the Maker Week, and anything else cool that you've worked on - maybe a website, game, hardware project, or anything else.

+**To sign up:**

+* Think of the project(s) you'd like to show.
+What do you need to be able to share it with other people?
+You could make a poster or a video, or just demo it directly!
+* [Fill in this form](#) to let us know what you need and what you will bring, and what time you can be there.
+We'll have our table all day, but you don't have to stay the whole time (you can leave your poster/project/demo with us if you like of course).
+* Show up at the time you said you would, on Sunday 19th!
+Bring your excitement.

+If you stay to show something at the Prewired table for an hour or more, you get free entry to the Maker Faire (as 'crew').
+When you're done (or before) you can spend as much time looking around all of the other awesome stuff at the Faire as you like!
+If you want to bring parents/siblings/friends, they'll have to buy a ticket on the Maker Faire website.

+If you have any questions, hello@prewired.org.

 #### Google Science Fair